 Rattle – On occasion, when a hole is pierced in the initial stage of the soft earthenware to allow for the gases to escape during firing to keep the figurine from exploding, a piece of the material will be captured inside the figurine after firing causing a “rattle” when shaken.
 It may also be used as an identifier that might come in handy when comparing one figurine to another that is otherwise identical.

-Red Line – This indicates that this certain figurine was used as a “perfect” model with the paint scheme to use on all others by the artists as the standard.
-This may also indicate the item to be considered as a Masterpiece.
+Red Line – Also known as Red Rim.
+“The production samples are produced in a first test production which run out of the first working mould.
+For some time these first pre-produced working models have been marked, as described in your publication with a red rim.
+This red rim mark means that these figurines have been used as production samples.”
+This indicates that this certain figurine was used as a “perfect” model with the paint scheme to use on all others by the artists as the standard.
+This may also indicate the item to be considered as a Masterpiece by some serious collectors.

 Reinstated – This is a figurine that has been placed back into production by the factory after some prior classification of non-production.